WHERE THE HEART IS

 Searching for an image of how this current period of time feels it hits me in early morning.
 Why so tired?
 It’s simply from holding on through the whip of the tail.

-So I reminisce, looking at Hillsborough, my home of 14 years (Ben’s for 30), in a whole new way.
+So I reminisce, seeing Hillsborough, my home of 14 years (Ben’s for 30), in a whole new way.
 It truly is a beautiful little place.
-Developing into a lovely family town with Poets’ Walk, the Riverwalk, the biennial puppet parade, new sidewalks connecting old & new places, Weaver Street Market, a growing restaurant selection, outdoor dining (though I do think the restaurants grabbed up too much of the new sidewalks), old buildings repurposed (Did I tell you?
+Developing into a lovely family town with Poets’ Walk, the Riverwalk, the biennial puppet parade, new sidewalks connecting old and new places, Weaver Street Market, a growing restaurant selection, outdoor dining (though I do think the restaurants grabbed up too much of the new sidewalks), old buildings repurposed (Did I tell you?
 If I was head of “the Building Committee”, no new buildings would be approved until all current spaces were put to use.
 So there!), gardens, old trees, crepe myrtles…

 More than one friend has told me we’re crazy.
 We’ll see.
 All I know is that as each door opens I enter in with some kind of faith that this is the path we need to be on.
 The dragon’s tail is in full swing and we are holding on for Dear Life.
 This too shall pass.